abosnjak1/Coursera_Capstone/README.md

 # Coursera_Capstone

-The main python script is 'data_cleaning.py' in the "scripts" subdirectory.
+The main python script is 'Capstone_Read' in the subdirectory.